 Date: Tuesday, March 28, 2023

-The Hozhoni Ambassador Scholarship Exhibition, formerly known as the Ms. Hozhoni Pageant, is a contest consisting of public speaking and presentation.
-The person holding the title of Hozhoni Ambassador gains recognition the following year as the ambassador of Wanbli Ota and the FLC Native community.
+The Hozhoni Ambassador Scholarship Exhibition, formerly known as the Ms. Hozhoni Pageant, is a contest of public speaking and presentations.
+The person holding the title of Hozhoni Ambassador serves as the ambassador of Wanbli Ota and the FLC Indigenous community.

-Benally chose the title "Hozhoni" because it is a Navajo term roughly meaning "beauty," although it also alludes to a more profound sense of harmony and balance.
-The word represented the goals of the event, he says.
+Benally chose the title "Hozhoni," a Navajo term roughly meaning "beauty" that also alludes to a more profound sense of harmony and balance, because it represented the event's goals.
 "It was the showing and sharing of our culture with each other and a way of developing brotherhood and sisterhood with other students who may be from different cultures."

 The Shalako Indian Club's name changed in the 1970s to Wambidiota Club, eventually taking on the present moniker, Wanbli Ota -- meaning "many eagles" in the Lakota language -- in 1991.
 Wanbli Ota remains the prime sponsor of Hozhoni Days but also puts on events including, but not limited to, public presentations, speakers and artists, workshops, and cultural performances.